202 West 58th Street

 Katherine Dienes-Williams, MA, BMus, FRCO, Hon.
 ARSCM, Hon.
 GCM was appointed Organist and Master of the Choristers at Guildford Cathedral in January 2008 following six years as Director of Music at the Collegiate Church of St. Mary, Warwick.
 She is also the Musical Director of the Winchester-based chamber choir, Southern Voices.

-Katherine came to England in 1991 to take up the post of Organ Scholar at Winchester Cathedral and Assistant Organist at Winchester College.
-She has also held posts as Organist and Assistant Director of Music at the Metropolitan Cathedral of Christ the King, Liverpool, Assistant Organist and Director of the Cathedral Girls’ Choir at Norwich Cathedral prior to moving to Warwick as Director of Music at the Collegiate Church of St. Mary.
+Katherine went to England in 1991 to take up the post of Organ Scholar at Winchester Cathedral and Assistant Organist at Winchester College.
+She has also held posts as Organist and Assistant Director of Music at the Metropolitan Cathedral of Christ the King, Liverpool, and Assistant Organist and Director of the Cathedral Girls’ Choir at Norwich Cathedral, prior to moving to Warwick as Director of Music at the Collegiate Church of St. Mary.

-She is a sometime guest tutor for the Royal College of Organists and is regularly asked to be a guest choral workshop leader for the Royal School of Church Music in the UK, South Africa, the USA, Canada and Australia.
-Katherine has given several organ recitals in the United Kingdom, New Zealand, Germany, U.S.A., Bermuda, the Netherlands, South Africa, Australia and Singapore.
+She is a sometime guest tutor for the Royal College of Organists and is regularly asked to be a guest choral workshop leader in the UK, South Africa, the USA, Canada, and Australia.
+Katherine has given several organ recitals in the United Kingdom, New Zealand, Germany, USA, Bermuda, the Netherlands, South Africa, Australia and Singapore.
 She has performed as organ soloist with the Royal Liverpool Philharmonic Orchestra, the Hallé, the City of London Sinfonia and the Royal Philharmonic Orchestra and has taught a masterclass at the Curtis Institute of Music, Philadelphia, USA.
-She is also active as a composer, having received several commissions both in the UK, the USA and New Zealand.
+She is also active as a composer, having received several commissions in the UK, the USA, and New Zealand.

 Angharad Rebholz teaches language arts and composition at the Harlem Academy, an independent day school for gifted children from underserved communities.
 She teaches music theory each summer at the Girl Chorister Course, which features a week-long intensive program emphasizing musicianship, music history, and close study of liturgical music.

-Emma Barnaby first came to the girls' course as a fourteen-year-old in the summer of 2008 and never wanted to go home.
+Emma Barnaby first came to the Girl's Chorister Course as a fourteen-year-old in the summer of 2008 and never wanted to go home.
 She was a girl chorister for a number of years and has been a staff member since 2015.
-She oversees residential life, teaches music history, and hopes to make this week as wonderful as possible for every girl as it always is for her.
+She oversees residential life, teaches music history, and hopes to make this week as wonderful as possible for every girl, as it always is for her.

 Ms. Barnaby received a BA from the University of Toronto in 2016, where she studied music history and theory.
 She will begin doctoral work in historical musicology this fall and plans to study the music of Elizabethan England.
 She is currently enjoying a relaxing year at home in Vermont making bagel sandwiches, eating lots of kale, and playing with her puppy (pictured).

-Jennifer Johnson, RN's son William attended the Choir School from 2004-2009.
-Her specialty in nursing is Pediatrics.
-She has served in a variety of institutions in Maine, RI and Massachusetts, including Phillips Academy, Andover, and Boston Children's Hospital.
-She loves the music and liturgy of the church, sings alto in her parish choir, and plays the viola.
+Jennifer Johnson, RN, has served in a variety of institutions in Maine, Rhode Island and Massachusetts, including Phillips Academy, Andover, and Boston Children's Hospital.
+Her specialty in nursing is pediatrics.
+A lover of music and the liturgy of the church, she sings alto in her parish choir and plays the viola.
+Her son William attended the Choir School from 2004-2009.
 She lives with her music director husband, Mark and 12-year-old dog, Taz, in Washington, CT.